hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 I initially worked on email password reset: `UserSignupForm` added to `forms.py`, this inherits from the built-in `UserCreateForm` but also includes a `required=True` email field.

-After a morning of trial and error attempting email password reset, I decided instead go for try in-site password changes.
+After a morning of trial and error attempting email password reset, I decided instead to go for in-site password changes.
 Whilst this would not work for forgotten passwords, time was running out and back-end email server set up was proving very challenging.
 I got this up and running fairly easily: electing to use the built-in `PasswordChangeForm` within the `base.html` template (rather than - for example - using the Django CBV for this action).

 All forms were then checked as having {% csrf_token %} protection.

 My final area of focus ahead of the deadline was on User feedback - a technical requirement which we had not yet attempted to implement.

-One of the first things I found out (the hard way, of course) - was that Materialize and Boostrap do not get along together: as such, I would need to understand and implement Materialize messaging, rather than use the Boostrap version with which I was already familiar.
+One of the first things I found out (the hard way, of course) - was that Materialize and Bootstrap do not get along together: as such, I would need to understand and implement Materialize messaging, rather than use the Bootstrap version with which I was already familiar.

 I implemented as below in `base.html`: